Cacti/documentation/Debugging.md

 Last resort would be to check, that the correct data sources are used.
 Go to `Graph Management` and select your Graph.
 Enable DEBUG Mode to find the whole `rrdtool graph` statement.
 You should notice the `DEF` statements.
-They specify the RRD file and data source to be used.
+They specify the RRDfile and data source to be used.
 You may check, that all of them are as wanted.

 ## Miscellaneous